-Radiation damage effects in electronics and detectors at the orbit of Euclid near the L2 point are largely the result of Solar ions with ~MeV energies.
-These cause lattice damage in the Si within the pixels and readout registers, creating traps for electrons when the CCD is read out.
-This leaves a charge trail behind each image as it is moved down the CCD column, and then another in the orthogonal direction as it is transferred along the readout register (Figure 6).
+Radiation damage effects in electronics and detectors at the orbit of Euclid near the L2 point are largely the result of Solar ions with ~MeV energies and will result in displacement damage within the CCD.
+The resulting vacancies drift through the silicon lattice where they can combine with other defects, the three main defects for n-channel CCDs are the phosphorus-vacancy (E-centre), the oxygen-vacancy (A-centre) and the divacancy (J-centre).
+The lattice defects create energy levels within the silicon band-gap, the capture and release time is trap and temperature dependant.
+The net result is a charge trail behind each image as it is moved down the CCD column, and then another in the orthogonal direction as it is transferred along the readout register (Figure 7).
 The radiation damage effect is parameterised initially through the Charge Transfer Inefficiency (CTI), which measures the fraction of charge lost after the pixel charge contents have been clocked to the readout register, but in Euclid a much more detailed characterisation is required in which the details of the charge trail are known to high accuracy.
+A significant amount of work has been performed at the Open University to investigate the radiation damage effects on the CCD273 to be used in Euclid, looking into trap behaviour and attempting to increase the radiation hardness of the device through changes in device operation .

-Figure 6: The effect of radiation damage in the CCD.
+Figure 7: The effect of radiation damage in the CCD.
 The figure on the left is a simulated source through the Euclid system without radiation damage (O. Boulade, CEA Saclay using code from A. Short, ESA) and the right shows the image with radiation damage and cosmic background included when the CCD is read out to the left side of the image.
 Both are on a log intensity scale to show low-level effects.